apache/ozone/hadoop-hdds/docs/content/interface/Cli.md

 $ ozone sh key get /vol1/bucket1/README.md /tmp/
 ```

-## Querying Cli Results
+## Querying CLI Results

-Ozone cli returns JSON responses. [jq](https://stedolan.github.io/jq/manual/) is a command line JSON processor that can be used to filter cli output for desired information.
+Ozone CLI returns JSON responses. [jq](https://stedolan.github.io/jq/manual/) is a command line JSON processor that can be used to filter CLI output for desired information.

 For example: